asiaopenstack/icehouse/grizzly/readme.md

     ./openstack_system_update.sh

-The update takes a while, so just kick back and hang out!
+The update should come back pretty quick as you've already updated the system.

 #### Setup
 *Note: Be sure to take a look at the scripts before you run them.
 Keep in mind the setup scripts will periodically prompt you for input, either for confirming installation of a package, or asking you for information for configuration.*